eddelbuettel/gettz/README.md

 ### Status

-Works on Linux, expected to work on Solaris, currently unknown on OS X.
+Works on Linux, expected to also work on Solaris and BSD, builds on OS X but only returns `NULL` due to the apparent lack of any programmatic interface.

+Windows could possibly be supported by querying the registry.

 ### Author